Jiyaaaa21/VisionFlux-Intelligent-Risk-Aware-Surveillance-Platform/README.md

 ---

-## Module 2: Crime Activity Recognition Backend
+## Model 2: Crime Activity Recognition Backend

 ### Model Description
 The crime activity recognition module is a **multi-class classification system** trained on the **UCF-Crime dataset**.
 It uses a **DenseNet121 backbone** with ImageNet-pretrained weights to extract high-level spatial features from RGB video frames resized to **64×64 resolution**.